offbynull/learn/Math/input/input.md

 It's expected that you fully understand the whole rule because whole numbers are used to explain the partial rule.
 ```

 The partial rule is used to express a portion of a whole.
-In other words, some value that is less than a whole.
+In other words, some value that is less than_REL a whole.

 If the partial rule is not set, it's assumed to be 0.